Fuzzy concept: Platonism versus cognitive realism

-Along these lines, it could be argued that reality, and the human cognition of reality, will inevitably contain some fuzzy characteristics, which can be represented only by concepts which are themselves fuzzy to some or other extent.
+The idea here is, that we can know the world and represent it realistically, because we are ourselves part of the world and within the world.
+Along these lines, it could be argued that reality, and the human cognition of reality, will inevitably contain some fuzzy characteristics, which can perhaps be represented only by concepts which are themselves fuzzy to some or other extent.
+Hongxing Li et al. comment that: